KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

         return $Credential
     }

-    do-something -Credential 'username'
+    Do-Something -Credential 'username'

 So this attribute transforms a string into something else.
 Starting with Powershell 5.0, you get this same functionality by specifying the type as `[PSCredential]`.

 ## [ArgumentToConfigurationDataTransformationAttribute()]
 I went hunting for another example and I discovered this [gem](https://github.com/PowerShell/PowerShell/blob/02b5f357a20e6dee9f8e60e3adb9025be3c94490/src/System.Management.Automation/DscSupport/CimDSCParser.cs#L278).
 If you attach this to an attribute, it will allow you to specify a file path.
-If it discovers a psd1 file, I will transform your parameter into the contents of that psd1 as a hashtable.
+If it discovers a psd1 file, It will transform your parameter into the contents of that psd1 as a hashtable.
 So it auto imports the hashtable for you.

     function Get-HashtableFromFile